ihmeuw/vivarium_public_health/docs/source/tutorials/treatment.rst

 :mod:`vivarium_public_health` provides components for modeling treatment interventions in public health simulations.
-This tutorial covers the treatment module - how to model intervention coverage, how interventions reduce disease rates, and how to apply direct shifts or scale-ups to epidemiological measures.
+This tutorial covers the treatment package - how to model intervention coverage, how interventions reduce disease rates, and how to apply direct shifts or scale-ups to epidemiological measures.